shahidul890/laravel-command/laravel-and-vue.md

-### Command for installing laravel and vue
+### Command for installing Laravel and vuejs

-1. Install new laravel project
+1. Install new Laravel project

 ```
 laravel new [project name]